 Meet Our Team

-Our team includes expert board-certified and fellowship-trained orthopedic surgeons, physical therapists, sports medicine specialists and others who work together across disciplines and specialties to ensure that your orthopedic, sports medicine and spine care services are met.
+Our team includes expert board-certified and fellowship-trained orthopedic surgeons, physical therapists, sports medicine specialists and others who work together across disciplines and specialties to ensure that your orthopedic and sports medicine care services are met.

 Expert Orthopedic Care Close to Home

 We offer inpatient and outpatient services at our two hospitals, Cascade Valley Hospital and Skagit Valley Hospital.
 Both locations also house orthopedic Rehabilitation Services as well as leading-edge Sports Medicine Clinic Gyms.
-Outpatient services are also available at Arlington Orthopedics and Sports Medicine and the Riverbend Clinic.
+Outpatient services are also available at the Smokey Point and Riverbend clinics.

 Fracture prevention program begins

 Osteoporosis is a serious medical disorder with bone fractures occurring in approximately one in three women over the age of 50, as well as one in five men of similar age.
 Approximately 80 percent of individuals who have already sustained a fragility fracture do not receive adequate screening or treatment for this condition.

 The Endocrinology Department at Skagit Regional Health is launching a Fracture Prevention Program in October to help address this disparity.
 The program design is based on the National Osteoporosis Foundation’s recommendations to help tailor treatment recommendations to better address the specific cause of bone health disease and to further reduce an individuals’ risk for suffering a fracture.
 To reach the Endocrinology Department, call 360-814-6315.